 Don't be too suspicious of the person making the complaint.
-False accusations are fairly rare.
+False accusations are fairly rare and even if the facts seem exaggerated the person will really be suffering, which requires action independent of trying to work out who is responsible.
 In most cases, it will have been extremely difficult for the person to come forward and talk to you about their situation.
-They will feel embarrassed and know that they are in a weak position because of the possible negative consequences, which they will be well aware of.
+They will feel embarrassed and know that they are in a weak position because of the possible negative consequences.

 Talk to your boss.
-If you have a hierarchical superior, you can talk to them to see how you can intervene to stop the unacceptable behaviour and raise awareness to prevent the same thing from happening again.
+If you have a hierarchical superior, you must talk to them to see how you can intervene to stop the unacceptable behaviour and raise awareness to prevent the same thing from happening again.